vesalbehrouzi/signalrStreamTest/README.md

 # signalrStreamTest
-Simple tets application for streaming in Asp.Net Core With SignalR
+Simple test application for streaming in Asp.Net Core With SignalR

 to run the test application using docker, run this commands in the root of project:
 ```